kielni/alexa-hillbrook/README.md

 ### AWS

 The AWS Lambda function handler is set to `lambda.handler`.

 `lambda.js` exports the lambda setup handler:

     exports.handler = app.lambda();

-and defines a Firebase database using the [firebase](https://www.npmjs.com/package/firebase) package:

-    app.db = require('db/firebase');

 #### push to AWS